plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Barbarian/Primal Paths/Path of The Conduit.md

 > *Your body is a medium for the spirits, and a gateway to the spirit realm.*

-🔵 ***(duration: 10 minutes)*** — You may expend a usage of your "Rage" ability.
+🔵 **(duration: 10 minutes)** — You may expend a usage of your "Rage" ability.
 If you do, you gain the following effects until this ability ends, or until you fall unconscious or use a 🔵 to end it:
-* Whenever you make an *Ability Check* using Intelligence or Wisdom, you gain a `+X` bonus to the roll, where `X = your Constitution modifier`.
+* You gain a `+X` bonus to *Intelligence* and *Wisdom Checks* you make, where `X = your Constitution modifier`.

 ---